typicode/hotel/docs/Docker.md

 # Docker

-[Docker](https://www.docker.com/) is a software container platform that integrates easily into Hotel.
+[Docker](https://www.docker.com/) is a software container platform that integrates easily into Chalet.

 ### Dockerfile